 While reviewing the record, summarize the relevant facts, noting any legal issues raised by those facts.
 Omit from your summary any facts which are clearly irrelevant.
-Your summary of the record can serve as a draft of the Rule 9A(b)(5) statement of material facts (“Statement of Facts”).
+A moving party’s summary of the record can serve as a draft of the Superior Court Rule 9A(b)(5) statement of material facts (“Statement of Facts”).

-Be sure to include in your summary detailed citations to record, as every paragraph of the Statement of Facts must be supported by citations to the record.
+Be sure to include in your summary detailed citations to record, as every paragraph of the moving party’s Statement of Facts, and every paragraph of the opposing party’s response which disputes any fact, must be supported by citations to the record.

 Research.
 Research all of the legal issues.
 A thorough understanding of the law will help determine which facts in the record are material.